Nursing Home Residents Shoulder the Cost of Poor COVID-19 Practices

 Levin & Perconti is one of the most highly respected nursing home abuse law firms in the country.
 We have recovered over $500 million in settlements and verdicts on behalf of our clients in nursing home matters alone.
 If you have a loved one who has been injured or died as a result of nursing home abuse and neglect, you need a lawyer who will fight to hold the responsible parties accountable.
 Contact Levin & Perconti today for a free consultation.

-- More than $660 million in total client compensations
+- More than a billion in total client compensations

 - Achieved a record-setting $3 million bed sore settlement for an Illinois family